-See "Fuse locations" in Section 7-1 for locations of the fuses.
+See "Fuse locations" on page 263 for locations of the fuses.

 Turn the ignition switch and inoperative component off.
 Pull a suspected fuse straight out and check it.

 Determine which fuse may be causing the problem.
 The lid of the fuse box shows the name of the circuit for each fuse.
 See Section 8 of this manual for the functions controlled by each circuit.